cspray/blogisthenics/README.md

 ```
 /.blogisthenics
-    config.json         # Configure this library, if not provided default values will be utilized
+    config.json         # Configure Blogisthenics, if not provided default config will be used
 /content                # The actual content for your site goes here
     /assets             # CSS, JS, images ... isn't treated specially, convention to put stuff here
     /blog               # Your blog articles ... could be named whatever you want